bsnes-emu/bsnes/readme.txt

 Known Limitations:
 ------------------
 S-CPU
-- Multiply / Divide register delays not implemented
+- Multiply / divide register delays not implemented

 S-PPU
 - Uses scanline-based renderer.
 This is very inaccurate, but few (if any)